alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 .. image:: ../../images/Administration-appliquermodele.jpg
     :align: center

 An alert window allows to choose an application option for the template :

 * **Apply the template** : the rights of the template are added to the existing rights
 * **Reset and apply the template** : the rights are reset then applied to the user

+.. _Setting-Guest-Access:

 The guest access
 ----------------

 The guest access can be set up in Phraseanet, if desired.
 It allows to give access to the media assets to persons not registered in the system.

 To set up the guest access :